legolabs/virtualbox-force-stop-vm/README.md

 ## backup-vm.sh
 ### Bash script to take fast modification-only backups via rsync

 One of the easiest way to take a safe full backup of a VM is to turn it down and make a full copy of its folder.
+This process is quite slow and, if the destination is a remote server, highly bandwith-hungry.
+Using rsync with inplace modification option activated reduces disk writes and data transfer (although it is equally CPU wiping).

 This script does this steps for you: